lachrist/aran/README.md

   We explore three solutions to this challenge:
   * *Boxed Values*:
     JavaScript enables to box booleans, numbers and strings.
-    Despite that symbols, `undefined` and `null` cannot be tracked by this method, boxed values do not always behave like their primitive counterpart within builtins.
+    Despite that symbols, `undefined` and `null` cannot be tracked by this method, boxed values do not always behave like their primitive counterpart within intrinsics.
     ```js
     // Strings cannot be differentiated based on their origin
     let string1 = "abc";